goldfeld/vim-seek/README.md

 ## Jumping motions

 My personal favorites, `r` (remote jump) and `p` (presential jump) act on the next word containing the characters typed.
 They're the equivalent of `iw`, but `r` snipes the target word from a distance, and `p` jumps to the target and stays there.
-So you can use `yrth' to yank the next word containing "th" without leaving your position (in reality vim goes there and jumps back), and that's useful for pasting it to where you are.
-Or you can type `code' to jump to the next word with "de", deleting it and leaving you in insert mode.
+So you can use `yrth` to yank the next word containing "th" without leaving your position (in reality vim goes there and jumps back), and that's useful for pasting it to where you are.
+Or you can type `code` to jump to the next word with "de", deleting around it (aw) and leaving you in insert mode.

 Whereas `r` and `p` use the inner word text object, the respective `u` and `o` are the equivalent outer word `aw`.